alejandro-carstens/golastic/README.md

 ### Using the Indexer

-For more detailed documentation on the Indexer API please checkout the godoc [Indexer](https://godoc.org/github.com/alejandro-carstens/golastic#Indexer) section.
+Please checkout the godoc [Indexer](https://godoc.org/github.com/alejandro-carstens/golastic#Indexer) section for more detailed documentation on the Indexer API

 ### Building Queries